 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy was published by ROC on December 2, 2014 and has 347 pages.
+This urban fantasy that was published by ROC on December 2, 2014 and has 347 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Clean, Sharp, "Payoff", Marked
+Other books by this author which I have reviewed include Clean, Sharp, "Payoff", Marked

 Fourth in the Mindspace Investigations psychic investigator series and revolving around Adam Ward, drug addict and police interrogator, taking a side trip to Savannah.

 Talk about love!
 Poor Adam is enduring a concert because Isabella is so eager to attend it.
 It’s worth it, though, when Adam discovers a whole new Mindspace.

 In this story, it’s Isabella’s and Adam’s high sense of responsibility that sets up her downfall.

 I do get annoyed with Adam; he’s such a whiner!
 How can he not know what a close rate is?
 He’s been working with the police for how many years?